DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ### Phrase similarities given a specific context

 Some phrases have multiple meanings.
-That a look at the contexts of the word 'deal'.
+Take a look at the contexts of the word 'deal':

 ```python
 g.phrase_contexts("deal", topn=10)
 ```

-In some of these contexts 'deal' is a verb meaning to do business and in other contexts 'deal' is a noun meaning a contract or an agreement.
+In some of these contexts 'deal' is a verb meaning 'to do business' and in other contexts 'deal' is a noun meaning a 'contract' or an 'agreement'.
 The specific meaning can be derived from the context in which the phrase is used.

-You can take into account a specific context when using the most_similar function in the following way:
+It is possible to take into account a specific context when using the most_similar function in the following way:

 ```python
 g.most_similar(phrase="deal", context=("to", "with"), topcontexts=50, topphrases=15)